 Lots of law firms will draft and negotiate contracts for you.
-What makes our service different?
+Here is why clients love our service:

 - Unrelenting Representation – our guiding principal is that a good contract cam both make you money and save you a lot of headaches.
 We’ll use every part of our toolkit to make sure you are in the best position to negotiate anything.

-- Experience – we’ve negotiated hundred of commercial contracts, purchase and sale agreements, residential and commercial leases, release agreements, and settlements.
+- Experience – we’ve negotiated hundreds of commercial contracts, purchase and sale agreements, residential and commercial leases, release agreements, and settlements.

 Types of Contracts we Love to Draft and Negotiate

 - Purchase and Sale Agreements – most PSAs are prepared by agents to the transaction, not attorneys.
 While it may not matter in most cases – agents are often unprepared (and unable) to tackle legal disputes that could come up during escrow.
 Sale of real property such a house or commercial property are complex transactions that could result in expensive litigation.
 Always have an attorney review the PSA and make changes to reflect your negotiating position.
 And don’t forget – agents only make money if the deal closes – always have an attorney review the PSA because unlike agents – our compensation is not tied to a successful sale of the property.

 - Commercial Leases – agreements to lease a commercial space are often long, complicated, and very consequential.
 Very often, commercial leases could be over 10 years long, and have a dramatic effect your the property value.
 If you are about to sign a long or short term commercial lease – have Sinai Law review the lease and let us offer you our thoughts.
 A lease is much more than the monthly rent and term.